essnine/assist/Readme.md

 Honestly, I wanted to make something like this at work ages ago, when building out some automation for creating search indexes on a platform running on Kubernetes.
 With some seniors' input and a little curiosity, I ended up using Argo Workflows for that task, but seemed like overkill then and still does now.
 A lot of ML work is deep magic happening inside precomplied binaries that we hit with python wrappers, and doing K-native stuff just for orchestrating stuff that's happening over API calls anyway doesn't feel right.
 So, here.
 General purpose automation.
 For my own little computer tings for now.

 ## TODOs:
+✅ Add Demo Task template

-- Add scheduled ping task template
+- Add Scheduled Ping Task template

-- Add one-off ping task template
+- Add One-Off Ping Task template

-- Add custom code runner template
+- Add Custom Code Runner template

 - Maybe play around with letting tasks call other tasks